joelvaneenwyk/picture-scroller/README.md

 # Overview

-This is a very old bit of software that my brother (Jonathan Van Eenwyk) and I made way back in the late 90s.
+This is a very old bit of software that my brother (@jve) and I made way back in the late 90s.

 Here is the original description in our help: